 Earlier this year, Microsoft flagged that they were preparing to roll out the Wave 15 products to Office 365 tenants, who do not get to vote about when the upgrade happens.
 Instead, some process running inside Microsoft decides what date a tenant should be upgraded.
-So be it – you give up a lot of control when you sign up for a cloud service and trust that those running the service will do the right thing when upgrade time rolls around.
+So be it, that’s what you get when you buy and download Microsoft office… You give up a lot of control when you sign up for a cloud service and trust that those running the service will do the right thing when upgrade time rolls around.
 In my case, the chronology of the service upgrade for my tenant domain was as follows:

 5 March: received the initial notification proclaiming “We’re upgrading your Office 365 service in 2013”.

 Well, I knew that the upgrade was coming, but it was nice to know that soon I would be using the Wave 15 products, especially Exchange 2013.

 19 March: another note arrived saying “New features are coming to your Office 365 service soon”

 Tension building now.
 I could not wait to use Exchange 2013 within Office 365.
 And then:

 29 March: yet another note to say that “Your Office 365 service upgrade is done – sign in and explore”

 Hmm… Not much had changed when I connected to Office 365.
 At least, not until approximately 18:00 on March 30 when I noticed that the Office 365 admin portal boasted the new Wave 15 branding, even if some errors were reported.
 However, OWA stubbornly displayed the familiar Wave 14 interface.